warmans/hack-mvc/README.md

     return new \HackMvc\Http\Response(new \HackMvc\Http\Status(200), new \Map(array('x-some-header'=>'blah')), 'foo');
 });

-//use a service to handle the request
+//use a service to handle the request (service not registered see example/index.php)
 $app->get('#^/bar$#', array($sl->getService('controller.bar'), 'handle'));

 //get response